CommonGateway/CoreBundle/docs/features/Security.md

 # Security

+> **Warning**
+> This file is maintained at the Conduction [Google Drive](https://docs.google.com/document/d/1dGqnB0Wdbj8BXT9yqYkGVZpfsTQ88T-ta_tk0iz11p0/edit).
+Please make any suggestions or alterations there.

 We believe in integrating security into the core of our development process.
 We employ automated penetration testing and scanning as part of our Continuous Integration and Continuous Deployment (CI/CD) pipeline.
 This approach allows us to identify and address potential security vulnerabilities early, during the development phase, rather than later in the production phase.

 ## Automated Penetration Testing